The-Marcy-Lab-School/se-unit-6/lesson-2-fetch_api/practice/README.md

-# Lesson 6.2 Practice: XHR vs. Fetch, Get Requests, & Promises
+# Practice: XHR vs. Fetch, Get Requests, & Promises

 ## Directions
 Respond to written responses directly in this markdown file.
 Use `practice.js` for coding challenge solutions.